HullUni-bioinformatics/Harper_et_al_2018/README.md

 To facilitate full reproducibility of our analyses, we provide Jupyter notebooks illustrating our workflow and all necessary associated data in this repository.

 Illumina data was processed (from raw reads to taxonomic assignment) using the [metaBEAT](https://github.com/HullUni-bioinformatics/metaBEAT) pipeline.
-The pipeline relies on a range of open bioinformatics tools, which we have wrapped up in a self contained docker image which includes all necessary dependencies [here](https://hub.docker.com/r/chrishah/metabeat/).
+The pipeline relies on a range of open bioinformatics tools, which we have wrapped up in a self-contained docker image that includes all necessary dependencies [here](https://hub.docker.com/r/chrishah/metabeat/).

 ## Setting up the environment